I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/video/nf-video-videoportfreedevicebase.md

 ## -remarks
 <p><b>VideoPortFreeDeviceBase</b> must be called from the miniport driver's <a href="..\video\nc-video-pvideo-hw-find-adapter.md">HwVidFindAdapter</a> function if the miniport driver has already mapped an address range for an adapter it cannot support or does not use any longer.</p>

 <p>When this occurs, the miniport driver also must release its claim on the corresponding hardware resources in the registry.
-To release all claims on resources for a particular adapter, call <a href="https://msdn.microsoft.com/library/windows/hardware/ff570377">VideoPortVerifyAccessRanges</a> or <a href="https://msdn.microsoft.com/library/windows/hardware/ff570302">VideoPortGetAccessRanges</a> with the <i>NumAccessRanges</i> parameter set to zero.
+To release all claims on resources for a particular adapter, call <a href="..\video\nf-video-videoportverifyaccessranges.md">VideoPortVerifyAccessRanges</a> or <a href="..\video\nf-video-videoportgetaccessranges.md">VideoPortGetAccessRanges</a> with the <i>NumAccessRanges</i> parameter set to zero.
 To release claims on selected access ranges, do the following:</p>

 <p>Modify the access ranges array of claimed bus-relative ranges for the adapter by setting the appropriate elements' <b>RangeLength</b>(s) to zero.
 Leave the current specification as is in all elements on which the miniport driver will not release its claims.</p>

-<p>Call <a href="https://msdn.microsoft.com/library/windows/hardware/ff570377">VideoPortVerifyAccessRanges</a> with this modified <i>AccessRanges</i> array.</p>

-<p><b>VideoPortFreeDeviceBase</b> must be called from the miniport driver's <a href="..\video\nc-video-pvideo-hw-find-adapter.md">HwVidFindAdapter</a> function if the miniport driver has already mapped an address range for an adapter it cannot support or does not use any longer.</p>

-<p>When this occurs, the miniport driver also must release its claim on the corresponding hardware resources in the registry.
-To release all claims on resources for a particular adapter, call <a href="https://msdn.microsoft.com/library/windows/hardware/ff570377">VideoPortVerifyAccessRanges</a> or <a href="https://msdn.microsoft.com/library/windows/hardware/ff570302">VideoPortGetAccessRanges</a> with the <i>NumAccessRanges</i> parameter set to zero.
-To release claims on selected access ranges, do the following:</p>

-<p>Modify the access ranges array of claimed bus-relative ranges for the adapter by setting the appropriate elements' <b>RangeLength</b>(s) to zero.
-Leave the current specification as is in all elements on which the miniport driver will not release its claims.</p>

-<p>Call <a href="https://msdn.microsoft.com/library/windows/hardware/ff570377">VideoPortVerifyAccessRanges</a> with this modified <i>AccessRanges</i> array.</p>
+<p>Call <a href="..\video\nf-video-videoportverifyaccessranges.md">VideoPortVerifyAccessRanges</a> with this modified <i>AccessRanges</i> array.</p>

 ## -requirements
 <table>